maRT-sk/jinjaxcat/readme.md

 ### JSON Input Files

 Similar to CSV files, each JSON file acts as an independent data source.
-In the template, the data from a JSON file can be accessed by using the filename (without the extension) as a variable.
+In the template, the data from a JSON file can be accessed by using the filename as a variable.

 For example, if you have a data.json file, you can access its properties in the template as follows: